aws-solutions-library-samples/guidance-for-open-source-3d-reconstruction-toolbox-for-gaussian-splats-on-aws/README.md

 | Error   | False Positive  | Codeguru     | Path traversal — sharp_video_to_images.py:65 | User-controlled input in file paths | The `video_path` and `output_dir` arguments in `sharp_video_to_images.py` are validated at the CLI entry point via `argparse` and originate from the job configuration validated in `main.py`.
 Codeguru does not trace the upstream validation. |
 | Error   | False Positive  | Codeguru     | Path traversal — rotate_portrait_images.py:109 | User-controlled input in file paths | The `image_dir` and `dataset_path` arguments are validated at the CLI entry point and originate from the job configuration validated in `main.py`.
 The video file path is constructed from `os.listdir()` on the validated dataset directory.
 Codeguru does not trace the upstream validation. |
 | Error   | False Positive  | Codeguru     | Path traversal — run_map_anything.py:108 | User-controlled input in file paths | All paths in `run_map_anything.py` are derived from the `scene_dir` argument validated at the CLI entry point.
 Internal paths are constructed using `os.path.join()` with the validated base directory.
 Codeguru does not trace the upstream validation. |
-|

 ## Deployment and User Guide

-For detailed guidance deployment steps and running the guidance as a user please see the [Implementation Guide](https://aws-solutions-library-samples.github.io/compute/open-source-3d-reconstruction-toolbox-for-gaussian-splats-on-aws.html)
+For detailed deployment steps and running this guidance, please see the [Implementation Guide](https://aws-solutions-library-samples.github.io/compute/open-source-3d-reconstruction-toolbox-for-gaussian-splats-on-aws.html)

 ## Next Steps

 This robust framework for 3D reconstruction serves as a fundamental building block for scalable construction of 3D environments and content workflows.
-You can extend this solution in multiple ways: embed it into your web applications, integrate it with game engines for interactive experiences, or implement it in virtual production environments - these are just a few possibilities to support your requirements.
+You can extend this guidance in multiple ways: embed it into your web applications, integrate it with game engines for interactive experiences, or implement it in virtual production environments - these are just a few possibilities to support your requirements.

 By leveraging other AWS services, you can further enhance your workflow to scale, share, and optimize your 3D reconstruction needs, whatever they might be.